List of comets by type: Unnumbered Jupiter-family comets

 While Jupiter-family comets are officially defined by (2< TJupiter <3), they can also be loosely defined by any comet with a period of less than 20 years, a relatively low inclination, and an orbit coinciding loosely with that of Jupiter's.
 These comets are often patchily observed, as orbital interactions with the planet often cause comets' orbits to become perturbed, causing them to not be found at the expected position in the sky and subsequently lost.

 D/1993 F2 (Shoemaker–Levy 9)

 One such Jupiter-family comet, Comet Shoemaker–Levy 9, approached close enough to Jupiter sometime between the late 1960s and early 1970s, and was caught into orbit of it.
 By the comet's discovery, an extremely close approach with Jupiter one year previously had fractured the comet into many pieces, before it collided with Jupiter between 16 July and 22 July 1994.
 The fragments are listed separately here, at epoch 1994/05/08.

+Size estimates for the comet's fragments were based on studies conducted by Erik Ian Asphaug and David A. Crawford respectively, where they concluded that the comet's original diameter was likely 1.4 ± 0.4 km across.